 While working as System Engineer, The American Federal Communications Commission (FCC), as well as their European and Japanese counterparts, set a new standard which our products had to comply with in order to enter the market in Japan and increase our markets in the US and Europe.
 I was chosen to manage the international product certification process, lead a team of 3 in developing a new series of products and represent the company in supervising certification tests in the US and Japan.

 As a new standard, there were few references to obtain the knowledge from, and no one in the company with prior experience to turn to.
 In addition, the project had to be completed quickly in order to be ready to participate in a large upcoming Japanese trial and supply advance order products to customers in the US.

 First, I researched and learned all aspects of the new standard and planned how to design the software in accordance.
 Then, to make sure we will pass, I planned how to perform the necessary certification tests before flying abroad for the testing.
 To do this, I purchased $70,000 worth of equipment and software and created a work plan and schedule for each country.
 I negotiated the price of the certification tests with the labs in the US and, using the company’s Japanese representatives, in Japan as well.

-After completing all the necessary development, pre-testing and the European tests, we signed contracts with the authorized labs in the US and Japan, priced at over $120,000.
-I sent equipment to both countries, managing relations with customs to make sure my equipment reaches the labs on time, and made the necessary travel arrangements.
+After completing all the necessary development, pre-testing, and the European tests, we signed contracts with the authorized labs in the US and Japan, priced at over $120,000.
+I sent equipment to both countries, managed relations with customs to make sure my equipment reaches the labs on time and made the necessary travel arrangements.